-- Confidence in the processing conditions which allow us to store and share information for safeguarding purposes, including information, which is sensitive and personal, and is treated as 'special category personal data' - Understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
-This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - For academies/nurseries, not providing pupils' personal data where the serious harm test under the legislation is met. example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met they must withhold providing the data in compliance with academy/nursery's obligations under the Data Protection Act 2018 and the UK GDPR.
+• Confidence in the processing conditions which allow us to store and share information for safeguarding purposes, including information, which is sensitive and personal, and is treated as 'special category personal data'

+- Understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
+This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - Not providing pupils' personal data where the serious harm test under the legislation is met. example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met they must withhold providing the data in compliance with academy/nursery's obligations under the Data Protection Act 2018 and the UK GDPR.
 Where in doubt academies/nurseries should seek independent legal advice.

-DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
+Data Protection Act (DPA) and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
 If in any doubt about sharing information, staff should speak to the designated safeguarding lead or a deputy.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children (KSCIE 2024, para 57).
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children (KSCIE 2023, para 57).

-Other relevant Eardisley CE Primary School policies / procedures which should be read in conjunction with this policy are:
+Other relevant Eardisley CE Primary School policies / procedures which should be read in conjunction with this policy have already been listed on page 2 of this policy.